mirjak/draft-kuehlewind-masque-connect-ip/draft-kuehlewind-masque-connect-ip.md

 the definition of the extension.
 Receipt of any other known frame type MUST be treated as a connection error of type H3_FRAME_UNEXPECTED.

-Each HTTP DATA frames MUST to contain the payload of one IP packet.
+Each HTTP DATA frame MUST to contain the payload of one IP packet.

 Stream based mode provides in-order and reliable delivery but may introduce Head of Line (HoL) Blocking if independent messages are send in the IP payload.